How to Create Anchor Links on Wix

 How to Add an Anchor in Wix Studio

-- Select Add Anchor.
+3. Select Add Anchor from the context menu.
 Wix Studio places an anchor icon at the top of the element.

-- Click the anchor icon, then rename it in the panel that appears on the left.
+4. Click the anchor icon, then rename it in the properties panel on the left.

-The anchor name input is in the left-side properties panel rather than in a floating dialog, which is the main UI difference compared to the classic editor.
+The anchor name input appears in the left-side properties panel rather than in a floating dialog, which is the main UI difference compared to the classic editor.

 Linking to an Anchor in Wix Studio